 Although no dog is completely hypoallergenic, Cresteds shed little to no hair and are good dogs for families who suffer from allergies.

 Petey is good with dogs, cats, and would do fine with older mature kids in his home.
-A calm, mature dog would be a great fit for him too.
+Preference will be given to families with another small dog companion in the home.

 BREED ESTIMATE: Hairless Chinese Crested

 COAT TYPE: Long (low shed)